Cyril-Meyer/DeepSCEM/README.md

   * user can do a lot of bad choice and this will result in crash
   * related to previous, user cannot compare dataset if it is not label and pred
 * Current code is prone to user input error
-* UI
-  * Unloaded data still in view and user can move z selector and crash software.

 #### Documentation